Anushk97/task-management-api/README.md

 1. Make sure Docker Desktop is running:
    - Open Docker Desktop application
-   - Wait for the whale icon in the menu bar to stop animating

 2. First time setup - Build and start services:
    ```bash